 - Pay attention to any “Final Notice” bills that you receive.
 Go to the original creditor and try to work something out before the debt is sold to a collection agency.
 You’ll find that most creditors are willing to work with you because they get more money if they don’t hire out an agency.

 - Get professional help.
-If you are having problems with your credit, a credit repair specialist may be able to help you avoid the pitfalls of charge-offs and improve your credit scores at the same time.
+If you are having problems with your credit, a credit repair specialist may be able to help you improve your credit scores.
 Disputing inaccurate information (such as debts listed as past-due when they’ve been paid) can help to keep your account from going so far into arrears that the debt is charged-off.